NixOS/rfcs/rfcs/0137-nix-language-version.md

 - There have been other, sometimes breaking changes to the language that have not resulted in an increment of the language version (e.g. the recent `fetchGit` changes).
 - The `builtins.toJSON 1.000001` output [changed in Nix 2.12](https://github.com/NixOS/nix/issues/8259).

-Possbile future changes that are in discussion:
+Possible future changes that are in discussion:

 - Remove URL literals (currently implemented via experimental-features)
 - Remove the old `let { body = ... }` syntax